Quote:

 The chairs are disconnected from the cable that goes up the mountain and put on a slower cable for loading and unloading.
-If you pay attention you will notice that the chairs are much farther apart going up the mountain than they are during loading and unloading.
+The mechanism is a spring clamp that hold the chair on the cable.

 Yup.
 If you pay attention, when you get on, you can feel the moment when the chair latches onto the cable and takes off at the cable's speed.
 Correcpondingly, you can feel the release when the chair goes into "coast" around the corner.